 We walked to a space between the Language Arts and Science buildings.
 There were some benches, and with almost no one on campus so early we were by ourselves.
-We sat on a bench and faced each other.
+We sat on a bench and turned to face each other.

 “Well?
 Who is it?”
 Todd asked.

-“I don’t know what you mean,” I replied, and started to laugh.
+“I don’t know what you mean,” I replied, then grinned.